 - Use a lower power level; foods will heat more evenly though requiring more time. - Be sure frozen food has been completely defrosted before inserting probe.
-Probe may break off if used in frozen foods.
+Probe may break off if used in frozen foods. - Cover foods loosely for moisture control and quick, even heating. - Insert the probe horizontally into the center meaty area not touching bone or fat.
+Make sure the handle does not touch the food or top or sides of the oven.

-Q. Why did "ProbE" flash on the display?
+Q. Why did "PRObE" flash on the display?

-A. "ProbE" will flash if you don't seat the cable end of the probe securely into the receptacle in the oven ceiling or if you touch the TEMP COOK/HOLD pad and forget to use the probe.
+A. "PRObE" will flash if you don't seat the cable end of the probe securely into the receptacle in the oven wall or if you touch the TEMP COOK/HOLD pad and forget to use the probe.